temporalio/edu-ai-workshop-mcp/exercises/01_Making_MCP_Tools_Durable/README.md

 12. Go to the MCP Client interface and click `Load More Tools`.
 You should now see two available tools: `get_forecast` and `get_weather_chart`.
 13. Test your tool by prompting first for the weather forecast from a city of your choice.
 OpenAI will decide to use the `get_forecast` tool.
 14. Then ask it to 'make me a chart to visualize the weather data'.
 OpenAI will decide to use the `get_weather_chart` tool.
-15. Allow it to use the `Get Weather Chart` tool.

 ## This is the end of the exercise.